Critical fire weather conditions possible for California's Glass, Dolan fires in coming days - LI News Radio

 (NEW YORK) — Wildfires continue to burn in California as more gusty winds, and record high temperatures are expected for the West Coast.

-The Zogg Fire, burning near Shasta County, has grown to 50,102 acres with 0% containment, according to the California Department of Forestry and Fire Protection.
-The Dolan fire has burned 125,000 acres and is 40% contained.
+The Zogg Fire, burning near Shasta County, has grown to about 52,000 acres with 7% containment and killed four people, according to the California Department of Forestry and Fire Protection.
+The Dolan Fire has burned 125,000 acres and is 40% contained.

 In the last 24 hours, record highs were either tied or broken in Medford, Oregon, (98 degrees) Fresno, California, (102 degrees) Woodland Hills, California, (108 degrees) and even in San Diego, a record high of 96 degrees was reached.